SilentScreamMagic/CSC313_project_EarthquakeMonitoring_10502022/README.md

 3. The creation of the tables in mysql database using the sql query syntax below
 4. A change of the connection and the database depending on what you will be using
 5. Kindly find attached two csv files
+6. Version runs from the MonitoringIO
+7. Version two runs from the MonitoringGUI

 --------------------------------------------------------------------------------------------------------